 If a child can see the pattern core, she doesn't have to remember every single block.
 Reagan showed that she needed to remember only the core unit and how many units there were.
 Looking for a core unit allowed Reagan to look for a relationship between the number of times the core unit is repeated and the number of elements in the core.
 Reagan demonstrated flexibility in being able to count with units other than one.
 A core unit strategy is also directly related to identifying a relationship in a function.
-A functional approach allows a person to determine any number of elements in the sequence.
+A functional approach allows a person to determine any number of elements in a pattern without having to know all of the numbers in the sequence.